The John Gurney Charitable Trust

 • Community-focused initiatives rather than individual benefit

-• Local organizations with established track records may have advantages
+• Local organisations with established track records may have advantages

 Key Takeaways for Grant Writers

-• The trust specifically serves a designated geographic area - confirm your organization serves this area before applying
+• The trust specifically serves the parishes of Walsingham, Sprowston and adjoining areas in Norfolk - confirm your organisation serves this area before applying

 • With no public application process, relationship building through initial contact is essential